 Army better prepared to face challenge that may come up at borders with Pak, China: Gen Rawat

-Hours before demitting office as the Army chief, Gen Bipin Rawat on Tuesday said the force is "better prepared" to face any challenge that may come up at India's borders with Pakistan and China.
-Gen Rawat had assumed charge as the 27th Chief of Army Staff on December 31, 2016 and retired from the post after a distinguished career.
+The Army is "better prepared" to face any challenge that may come up at India's borders with Pakistan and China, Gen Bipin Rawat said on Tuesday, noting that the Army's restructuring and modernisation were among his biggest achievements during his tenure as the Army chief.
+Gen Rawat had assumed charge as the 27th Chief of Army Staff on December 31, 2016, and retired from the post on Tuesday after a distinguished career.
 On Monday, he was appointed India's first Chief of Defence Staff (CDS).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)